FREE RESUME TEMPLATES:

 This category is very similar to the Basic but adds a little extra color and creativity and allows you to incorporate a little more personality.
 Resume samples in this category rely on typography, white space and color to create professional yet creative designs.

-Technical advice and FAQs
+Tips and Technical advice

 - All the available files are compatible with Microsoft Word and many of them will work in other applications such as Mac Pages and OpenOffice.